mmoore483/project1-htmlcss/README.md

 ### Imagery

-The logo for this site was produced using freelogodesign.org
+The logo for this site was produced using freelogodesign.org.
+It has a transparent background allowing it to take the colour of the navigation bar, blending seamlessly into the site.

 ![Penshaw Monument Logo](/assets/images/site-logo.png)

+Fontawesome.com has been used for icons throughout the site.

 The three images of Penshaw Monument were found online.